johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part2.md

 An important concept is that this class extends `Server` (view this parent class here: [@nestjs/microservices/server/server.ts](https://github.com/nestjs/nest/blob/master/packages/microservices/server/server.ts)).
 We won't walk through all the details of the `ServerFaye` class, but the main things to know are:

 1) It inherits some properties and methods from the built-in `Server` class
-2) This class fits into the Nest lifecycle.
+2) The class is *managed for us* as part of the Nest lifecycle.
 What that means is that when the application bootstraps, our custom `ServerFaye` class is automatically instantiated, its inherited properties are populated with data, and the framework calls the entry point of our class.
 That entry point is the `listen()` method.

 So let's start with `listen()`.
 Its job is to make a connection to the broker, and then run `start()`, which is where the fun begins.